kovidgoyal/calibre/manual/server.rst

 After starting the server in calibre as described above, click the :guilabel:`Connect/share` button again.
 Instead of the :guilabel:`Start Content server` action, you should see a :guilabel:`Stop Content server` action instead.
-To the right of this action will be listed an IP addresses and port numbers.
+To the right of this action will be listed an IP address and port number.
 These look like a bunch of numbers separated by periods.
 For example::

     Stop Content server [192.168.1.5, port 8080]